UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 *Give a very high-level description of any core gameplay mechanics*

+- *Each player starts with 4 cards in their hand and draws one from their deck every turn.*
 - *Play cards from your hand by clicking and dragging them onto the board, which has seven card spaces for each player*
 - *Click and drag a card from your side of the board to a card on the other side of the board to attack/neutralize it.*
 - *Acids can only attack bases and vice versa.
 Acids cannot attack acids and bases cannot attack bases.*
 - *During an attack between two cards, each card takes damage based on the moles neutralized in the reaction.
 Health points is determined by how many moles of H+ or OH- ions left in the acid or base, respectively.*
+- *Attacking the other player with a card deals damage based on the card's molarity* (Consider changing 'molarity' to something else)
+- *When a player's health reaches 0, they lose*

 # Learning Aspects

 ## Learning Domains

 *Briefly list any and all of the disciplines and learning domains for this subject.*
+*Introductory Chemistry*

 ## Target Audiences

 *Who are your learners?*
+*Novice chemists with a little prior knowledge in chemistry* *Appropriate for middle school and high school kids and perhaps adults who are young at heart*

 ## Target Contexts

 *Describe what kinds of formal and informal learning contexts this will be used in (e.g., courses, k-12 computer labs during free time).*
+*This would be assigned as supplementary practice in a course teaching introductory chemistry, specifically during the unit on acid/base chemistry, which often comes after limiting reactants*

 ## Learning Objectives